Understanding Restricted Stock Unit Taxes

 Some companies will allow RSU holders to tender or sell a certain number of shares to cover associated taxes, and so prevent holders from tapping into their personal funds.

-Electing to exercise a Section 83(b)
+Electing to Exercise a Section 83(b)

 As the holder of RSUs, you may exercise a Section 83(b), allowing you to use the grant date share price, and not the vesting date share price to determine your taxable amounts.
 You may file a Section 83(b) election if your RSUs have a 5+ year vesting schedule.